 What is the Community Employment Scheme:

-Community Employment is an employment programme funded by the Department of Social Protection, which helps long-term unemployed people to re-enter the active workforce by offering part-time and temporary placements within local voluntary communities and organisations.
+Community Employment is an employment programme funded by the Department of Employment Affairs and Social Protection, which helps long-term unemployed people to re-enter the active workforce by offering part-time and temporary placements within local voluntary communities and organisations.

 By doing this they are providing the participants with meaningful practical experience and training opportunities to enhance and develop their technical and personal skills.
 Participants can avail of the possibility of studying to achieve major awards up to level 6 which are QQI accredited and tailored to suit the needs and career goals of any individual.
 After completing their placement, participants are encouraged to seek employment elsewhere based on the experience, the development of new skills and the qualifications they have gained.